veigaribo/qveen/docs/template_lib.md

 In this document, a "character" means graphemes representable as a single Unicode code point.

-A "word" is defined as something that follows a space (as defined by Unicode) or the start of the string.
+A "word" is defined as a sequence of characters that does not contain a space.

 If you don't know what a character being "title case" means, read it as "upper case".